soyum2222/sharpshooter/Readme.md

-Sharpshooter is a reliability network protocol useing UDP.
+Sharpshooter is a reliability network protocol using UDP.

 It is a connection-oriented protocol just like TCP.

-It dont has packet characteristics,You can try it to bypassing some protocol characteristics detection,and base for P2P application transport protocol.
+It doesn't have packet characteristics,You can try it to bypassing some protocol characteristics detection,and base for P2P application transport protocol.

-About instructions you can see example dir, I provided tow simple example.
+About instructions , you can see example dir, I provided tow simple example.

 If want TCP to sharpshooter convert , can try https://github.com/soyum2222/sharpshooter-tunel .

 ## Specification